authelia/authelia/docs/content/en/overview/security/measures.md

 ## Notifier security measures (SMTP)

 The SMTP Notifier implementation does not allow connections that are not secure without changing default configuration values.

 As such all SMTP connections require the following:

-1. TLS Connection (STARTTLS or SMTPS) has been negotiated before authentication or sending emails (unauthenticated connections require it as well)
+1. A TLS Connection (STARTTLS or implicit) has been negotiated before authentication or sending emails (_unauthenticated connections require it as well_)
 2. Valid X509 Certificate presented to the client during the TLS handshake

 There is an option to disable both of these security measures however they are __not recommended__.

-The following configuration options exist to configure the security level in order of most preferable to least
+The following configuration options exist to configure the security level in order of most preferable to least preferable:
-preferable:

 ### Configuration Option: certificates_directory